rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 Models involved in learning and generalising the context are decision tree, random forest and XGBoost.
 XGBoost/random forest performed at the best on picking deceased patients from heart failure (precision)/ recognising deceased patients from all of retrieved records paired with true label of deceased (recall) while decision tree achieved a superiority in acquiring survived patients (NPV).

-A notebook with a detailed description of the EDA and model selection is presented in `EDA_model.ipynb`.
-Python scripts that specifically designed for training and storing its artifact are prepared in `training.py` and `training_bentoml.py`.
+A notebook with a detailed description of the Exploratory Data Analysis (EDA), and model building and tuning is presented in `project.ipynb`.
+Python scripts that specifically designed for training and storing its artifact are prepared in `train.py`.
 A flask application served for responding to input data submitted from `send_data.py` is available in file `prediction_service.py`.
 The model registry is called from that flask for deployment (in waitress/gunicorn).

 ### Files

 - `readme.md`: A full description of the project for reader to gain a greater picture of this project.
-- `heart_failure.csv`: The collection of heart failure records in CSV format.
+- `heart_failure_clinical_records_dataset.csv`: The collection of heart failure records in CSV format.
-- `EDA_model.ipynb` : A jupyter notebook containing model building and parameter fine-tuning.
+- `project.ipynb` : A jupyter notebook containing model building and parameter fine-tuning.
+This file also build ML packages in bentoml.
 - `heart_failure_profile.html`: A summary of exploratory data analysis on heart failure in web page.
 This was produced with `pandas_profiling`.
-- `training.py`: A python app that.
+- `training.py`: A python app that build a bentoml registry.
-- `training_bentoml.py`: A python app that.
-- `prediction_flask.py`: A Flask app that receives a query and outputs a prediction.
+- `prediction_service_sklearn.py`: A service app in sklearn that call a trained model from BentoML artifact to give a prediction to input data in flask service.
-- `prediction_service.py`: A service app that call a trained model from BentoML artifact to give a prediction to input data in flask service.
+- `prediction_service_xgboost.py`: A service app in xgboost that call a trained model from BentoML artifact to give a prediction to input data in flask service.
-- `send_data.py`: A python app that gives a request and delivers an input data to `prediction_service.py` to produce a prediction.
+- `send_data.py`: A python app that gives a request and delivers an input data to a service app to produce a prediction.
-- `Dockerfile`: A dockerfile for containerizing the Flask app.
 - `Pipfile`: A Pipfile for collection of libraries and modules dependencies.
 - `bentoml.yaml`: A structured file to produce/build a ML service container.

-#### How to Run the Code

-Pipenv is used for package dependency and virtual environment management.
-The code has been run on a local notebook with Windows and executed with bash Linux.

-Please follow these steps to run the code.

-    1) Prepare `Pipenv` on a directory containing any file you wish to work with.
-Follow these steps if you have not installed it before.
-    2) Installing with command `pipenv install` will let the program to install modules you have included with.
-    3) After installation with pipenv completes, activate pipenv environemtn with `pipenv shell`.
-    4) Run `training.py` that generate prediction output ready for you to observe its predictive and generalization capability.
-Then, you can make a new collection of artifact of training results with command `python training_bentoml.py`.
-    5) You will see a list of model stored in BentoML.
-You will need to use this artifact for later use.
-    6) Time to proceed to deployment of a trained model.
-Start flask app with command `waitress-serve --listen=0.0.0.0:9696 prediction_flask:app`, then open a new bash tab that lets you send a data with `python send_data.py`.
-    7) You can test if the modelling artifact can be reused for prediction with `bentoml serve prediction_service:svc`.

-    For stopping the program in 6) and 7), hit buttons `CTRL + C` on your keyboard.

-After you're done, you may deactivate your pipenv environment with:

-    `exit`

 #### EDA and Feature Importance

 Analysis on heart failure dataset highlights a few findings to learn:

-    - All columns are completely free from missing values and type inconsistencies, thus ruling out requirements for filling and manipulation.
+    - All columns are completely free from missing values and type inconsistencies, thus ruling out requirements for data filling.
     - Columns that holds binary data are in state of integer types.
 We convert them to categorical types with pandas map function.
     - Visual graph sees non-gaussian (non-normal) distributions on features `creatinine_phosphokinase`, `platelets`, `serum_creatinine`, and `serum_sodium`.
 Since we use tree models in building predictive learning, transforming with np.log1p() or other functions is not necessary.
     - Numerical relationship shows strong correlation on target `DEATH_EVENT` to features `creatine`, `age`, `ejection_fraction`, and `time`.
     - Mutual information on categorical features shows an extremely weak relationship on target `DEATH_EVENT` to all categorical features.

-#### Deployment

-##### Docker and Flask

-##### BentoML
+#### How to Run the Code

+    1) Prepare a file named `Pipfile` on a directory where projects locates. `Pipfile` gathers collection of modules which are utilized for development and production.
+    2) After gathering modules in `Pipfile`, install pipenv with command `pipenv install`.
+You can also install other modules if any update of requirements comes by (for example, `pipenv install xgboost` if we decide to include xgboost for adding another predictive modelling).
+    3) Activate pipenv environment with command `pipenv shell` following the completion of pipenv installation.
+At this point, we are ready to do a few tasks.
+    4) Conduct data exploration and preprocessing before proceeding to model fitting with tree-based learning.
+Then, we tune parameters of three models that produce the best possible prediction on test set.
+Lastly, bentoml packages will be produced after execution finishes.
+These are extensively done in `project.ipynb`.
+    5) You will see a list of model stored in BentoML with `bentoml models list`.
+    6) Time to proceed to deployment of a trained model.
+Start a prediction service with command `bentoml serve prediction_service:svc`, then open a new bash tab that lets you send a data with `python send_data.py`.
+A response will appear a few seconds later.
+    7) Build bentoml docker package as specified in 'bentofile.yaml' with command `bentoml build`.
+    8) Generate a docker container with `bentoml dockerize <service name:tag>` and it is ready to be deployed for production.

+#### Performing under multiple requests in parallel

+    1) Do the same as mentioned in previous section but with a little change: we will make multiple calls by running `locustfile.py`.
+Since this project is developed in Windows, so after executing `locust -H http://localhost:3000`, locust UI would appear in `http://localhost:8089`.
+    2) Set number of users and spawn rate.
+Start with 100 and 10, respectively.
+Observe how the prediction service fare against concurrent requests: it would be great if responses run well without fails.
+    3) Reports are available to read in `Locust_async_reports` directory.

 This structure takes an inspiration from